Learning quantum many-body systems from a few copies: Introduction

-\paragraph{Transportation cost inequalities} The paragraphs before motivated the idea that observables with a small Lipschitz constant capture most physically relevant observables and, thus, that controlling the Wasserstein distance between two states gives rise to a more physically motivated distance measure than the trace distance.
-However, it is a priori not clear how to effectively control the Wasserstein distance between states.
+The paragraphs before motivated the idea that observables with a small Lipschitz constant capture quasilocal observables, and thus, that controlling the Wasserstein distance between two states gives rise to a more physically motivated distance measure than the trace distance.
+However, it is a priori not clear how to effectively control the Wasserstein distance between states, as it does not admit a closed formula in terms of eigenvalues like the trace distance.

-In this work, we will achieve this by relating Wasserstein distances to the relative entropy between two states, $D(\rho\|\sigma):=\tr{\rho(\log(\rho)-\log(\sigma))}$, for $\sigma$ full-rank.
-This can be achieved through the notion of a \textit{transportation cost inequality}: a state $\sigma$ is said to satisfy a transportation cost inequality with constant $\alpha>0$ if the Wasserstein distance of $\sigma$ to any other state $\rho$ can be controlled by their relative entropy, i.e.
+In this work, we will achieve this by relating Wasserstein distances to the relative entropy between two states, $D(\rho\|\sigma):=\tr{\rho\,(\log(\rho)-\log(\sigma))}$, for $\sigma$ of full-rank.
+This can be achieved through the notion of a \textit{transportation cost inequality}: an $n$-qudit state $\sigma$ is said to satisfy a transportation cost inequality with parameter $\alpha>0$ if the Wasserstein distance of $\sigma$ to any other state $\rho$ can be controlled by their relative entropy, i.e.

 holds for all states $\rho\in\D_{d^n}$.